 October 1, 1980, was such a gorgeous day.
 I remember that about it.
 Always.
 Much like today.
 A perfect, beautiful Fall day.

 And Mommy rode shotgun in Carolyn’s car, so something told me right even more that something, somewhere was wrong.
 Carolyn drove a brown Chevy Citation.
 Two door.
-Mommy didn’t get out of the car; she let me sit on her lap.
+Mommy didn’t get out of real levitra online without prescription the car; she let me sit on her lap.
 I crammed my book bag and clarinet case in the foot well with her purse and our feet.
 She put her arms around me, her head on my shoulder, and started crying.
 She said, “Tommy’s dead.”

 And that’s when I learned what a punch in the gut felt like.

 It’s funny when things like this happen, the little things that you remember years later.
 Someone laughing in the kitchen.
 Soft coughs at the funeral home.
 Everyone talking in quiet, hushed voices.
-The members of your National Guard troop coming to Vankirk’s to see all of we recommend us.
+The members of your National Guard troop coming to Vankirk’s to see all of us.
 All of the flowers.
 There were so many flowers.
 I remember they were all over the funeral home.
-I got several bunches, myself – from the school, from my class, from both the buy propecia online usa band and the choir directors.
+I got several bunches, myself – from the school, from my class, from both the online medications viagra band and the choir directors.
 I thought I could keep them, but of course flowers don’t last.

 Just like people.